NomismaTech/NomismaPreviousArchitectureEthereumContracts/README.md

 # This repo is no longer maintained as it was used only in our previous architecture.
-Our new architecture implements our whitepaper more efficiently and with additional functionality
+Our new architecture implements our whitepaper more efficiently and with additional functionality.
+Not all code from original repo was included in this noe because of private keys
 Website: www.nomisma.one
 Email: lucasgaylord@protonmail.com